Olinda Falls are the best waterfalls for viewing within the Dandenong Ranges near Melbourne. The falls are broken into the

 No dogs, no cats, no horseriding, no trail bikes, no firearms, no taking of native plants or animals, only light fires in fireplaces provided

 There is no camping at the Olinda Falls picnic area.
-If you are visiting Melbourne and want to stay near this waterfall, you can try
+If you are visiting Melbourne or want to have a weekend away from the city, you can try

 Nearby attractions: Sherbrooke Falls